-- sickness, in which case a doctor's note or medical certificate must be presented to the Student Service ('Scolarité'), - the death of a close member of the family, in which case a copy of the death certificate must be presented, - permission to be absent from the examination, granted by the Program Director.
+- sickness, in which case a doctor's note or medical certificate must be presented to the Student Service ('Scolarité').
+For apprentices, a sick leave certificate must be presented to CFA ICN withen 48 hours, or 24 hours in case of a work related accident, - the death of a close member of the family, in which case a copy of the death certificate must be presented, - permission to be absent from the examination, granted by the Program Director.